wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 	        # Loop through each page returned, populating out results list.
 	        for result in json_response['d']['results']:
-	            results.append({
-	                'title': result['Title'],
+	            results.append({'title': result['Title'],
 	                            'link': result['Url'],
 	                            'summary': result['Description']})
 	    except:
 	        print("Error when querying the Bing API")

 	    # Return the list of results to the calling function.
 	    return results

-As you can see we have written two functions.
-The first reads in your Bing API key, and the second issues the query.
+In the module above, we have implemented two functions: one to retrieve your Bing API key, and another to actually issue a given query to the Bing search engine.
+Below, we discuss how both of the functions work.

-### Reading the Bing Key
+### `read_bing_key()` - Reading the Bing Key
-The `read_bing_key()` function reads in your key from a file called, `bing.key` in the `rango` directory.
-We have created this function because if you are putting your code into a public repository on GitHub, for example, then you should take some pre-cautions to avoid sharing your API Key publicly.
+The `read_bing_key()` function reads in your key from a file called `bing.key` in the `<workspace>/tango_with_django/` directory.
+We have created this function because if you are putting your code into a public repository on GitHub for example, you should take some precautions to avoid sharing your API Key publicly.

-One  solution is to store the  *Account Key* in a file called, `rango/bing.key`, which we don't commit to the Git repo.
-To make sure that we don't accidentally add it, update your `.gitignore` file to exclude `key` files, by adding `*.key`.
-This way the key will only be stored locally and you wont have someone else using your quota.
+From the Azure website, take a copy of your *Account key* and save it into `<workspace>/tango_with_django/bing.key`.
+The key should be the only contents of the file - nothing else should exist within it.
+This file should be kept from being committed to your GitHub repository.
+To make sure that you do not accidentally commit it, update your repository's `.gitignore` file to exclude any files with a `.key` extension, by adding the line `*.key`.
+This way, your key file will only be stored locally and you will not end up with someone using your query quota.

-### Executing the Query
+### `run_query()` - Executing the Query
-The `run_query()` function takes a query as a string, and returns the top ten results from Bing in a list that contains dictionary of the result items (`title`, `link`, `summary`).
-If you are interested, the inline commentary describes how the request is created and then issued to the Bing API.
+The `run_query()` function takes a query as a string, and returns the top ten results from Bing in a list that contains a dictionary of the result items (including the `title`, a `link`, and a `summary`).
+If you are interested, the inline commentary in the code snippet above describes how the request is created and then issued to the Bing API - check it out to further your understanding.

-Briefly, though, the logic of the function above can be broadly split into six main tasks:
+To summarise though, the logic of the `run_query()` function can be broadly split into six main tasks.

 * First, the function prepares for connecting to Bing by preparing the URL that we'll be requesting.
 * The function then prepares authentication, making use of your Bing API key.
-Make sure you replace ``<api_key>`` with your actual Bing API key, otherwise you'll be going nowhere!
+This is obtained by calling `read_bing_key()`, which in turn pulls your Account key from the `bing.key` file you created earlier.
-* We then connect to the Bing API through the command ``urllib2.urlopen(search_url)``.
+* We then connect to the Bing API through the function call `urllib2.urlopen()` (for Python 2.7.x), or `urllib.request.urlopen()` (for Python 3).
 The results from the server are read and saved as a string.
-* This string is then parsed into a Python dictionary object using the ``json`` Python package.
+* This string is then parsed into a Python dictionary object using the `json` Python package.
-* We loop through each of the returned results, populating a ``results`` dictionary.
-For each result, we take the ``title`` of the page, the ``link`` or URL and a short ``summary`` of each returned result.
+* We loop through each of the returned results, populating a `results` dictionary.
+For each result, we take the `title` of the page, the `link` or URL and a short `summary` of each returned result.
-* The dictionary is returned by the function.
+* The list of dictionaries is then returned by the function.

 Notice that results are passed from Bing's servers as JSON.
-This is because we explicitly specify to use JSON in our initial request - check out the ``search_url`` variable which we define.
-If an error occurs when attempting to connect to Bing's servers, the error is printed to the terminal via the ``print`` statement within the ``except`` block.
+This is because we explicitly specify to use JSON in our initial request - check out the `format` key/value pair in the `search_url` variable that we define.
+If an error occurs when attempting to connect to Bing's servers, the error is printed to the terminal via the `print` statement within the `except` block.

 I> ###Bing it on!
 I>